CognitiveAIGroup/IQTest-Baseline/sequence/Sequential-RNN/README.md

 - The file `main.py` trains an RNN model to solve sequence problems in IQ-test, and display losses on train set and valid set, and accuracy on valid set to evaluate performance.
 The visulized result and trained model are saved.
 Sequences are splited into sub-sequences with length 3 to train the model.

-- The file `modeling.py` contains two data classes, which uses MinMaxScaler or divide by 10**MaxNumberLength to normalize data.
+- The file `modeling.py` contains two data classes, which uses MinMaxScaler or divide by $10^{MaxNumberLength}$ to normalize data.
 This file also contains an RNN model called SeqRNN to solve seqence problem in IQ-test

 - The file `eval.py` is used to generate answers for accuracy testing.

+#### Generate Answer File
+You can run GenTestAnswer.py to generate Answer File for uploading from existing model.
+Change the parameter inside the file before run the script.